ONSgeo/Area_Classification/README.md

 As mentioned above, some data requires manual downlaods, so before running any of the scripts, ensure the data listed balow has been downloaded and saved in the correct locations listed.

 Firstly, clone the repo locally.
-If you need support cloning the repo, take a look at [The GitHub Cloning a repository instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+If you need support cloning the repo, take a look at [The GitHub Cloning a repository instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or if you are working with Visual Studio code take a look at [Clone and use a GitHub repository in Visual Studio Code instructions](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=activity-bar)

 When your repository is cloned, find the repository within your file explorer.
 Locate the 'data' folder, a folder called 'lookups' should already exist.
 In this 'data/lookups' folder download save the Local_Authority_Districts_(December_2022)_Names_and_Codes_UK which you have downloaded from [Open Geography Portal](https://geoportal.statistics.gov.uk/search?q=NAC_LAD&sort=Date%20Created%7Ccreated%7Cdesc)